jp-mess/blog-main/index.md

 <br>

 Welcome to my after-hours sample work page, where I try to talk about engaging, tangible problems I encounter as an algorithm engineer.
 I focus on the problems themselves and handcrafted solutions to them, rather than writing about engineering concepts in an educational way (like in a towardsdatascience.com article), or research in a formal way (like in a conference paper).
-While not being theoretically novel, I try to present writups that are not "too easy" or obvious.
+I don't think anything here is "groundbreaking", but I try to present writups that are not "too easy" or obvious.
 I hope you like them!

 <br>